microsoft/covid-vaccine-bot/policies.md

 - Health professions students and trainees
 - Direct support professionals
 - Clinical personnel in school settings or correctional facilities
-- Contractual HCP not directly employed by the health care facility
+- Contractual HCP not directly employed by the health care facility (see [here](https://www.health.pa.gov/topics/disease/coronavirus/Vaccine/Pages/Vaccine.aspx))
-* Are you a long-term care resident?
+* Are you a long term care resident or work in a long term care facility?
-* Do you have exposure to COVID-19 infectious material?
-	* Persons not directly involved in patient care but potentially exposed to infectious material that can transmit disease among or from health care personnel and patients
+* Are you classified as an essential worker?
+	* These include:
+- People in congregate settings not otherwise specified as long-term care facilities, and persons receiving home and community-based services
+- First responders (including Law enforcement and Firefighters)
+- Correctional officers and other workers serving people in congregate care settings not included in Phase 1A
+- Food and agricultural workers
+- U.S. Postal Service workers
+- Manufacturing workers
+- Grocery store workers
+- Education workers
+- Clergy and other essential support for houses of worship
+- Public transit workers
+- Individuals caring for children or adults in early childhood and adult day programs (see [here](https://www.health.pa.gov/topics/disease/coronavirus/Vaccine/Pages/Vaccine.aspx))
 * Are you age 65+?
+* Are you receiving home and community based services?
+* Do you live in a congregate setting (e.g. homeless shelter, group home, correctional facility, behavioral health institution, etc...)?
-* Are you age 16+ and have a high-risk medical conditions?
+* Are you age 16+, and have a high-risk medical condition?
+	* This includes:
-	* - Cancer
+- Cancer
 - Chronic kidney disease
-- COPD
+- Chronic lung diseases, including COPD (chronic obstructive pulmonary disease), asthma (moderate-to-severe), interstitial lung disease, cystic fibrosis, and pulmonary hypertension
+- Dementia or other neurological conditions
+- Diabetes (type 1 or type 2)
-- Down Syndrome
+- Down syndrome
-- Heart conditions, such as heart failure, coronary artery disease, or cardiomyopathies
+- Heart conditions (such as heart failure, coronary artery disease, cardiomyopathies or hypertension)
+- HIV infection
-- Immunocompromised state (weakened immune system) from solid organ transplant or from blood or bone marrow transplant, immune deficiencies, HIV, use of corticosteroids, or use of other immune weakening medicines
+- Immunocompromised state (weakened immune system)
-- Obesity (body mass index [BMI] of 30 kg/m2 or higher but < 40 kg/m2)
-- Severe Obesity (BMI ≥ 40 kg/m2)
+- Liver disease
+- Overweight and obesity
 - Pregnancy
-- Sickle cell disease
+- Sickle cell disease or thalassemia
-- Smoking
-- Type 2 diabetes mellitus
+- Smoking, current or former
+- Solid organ or blood stem cell transplant
+- Stroke or cerebrovascular disease, which affects blood flow to the brain
+- Substance use disorders (see [here](https://www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/people-with-medical-conditions.html))

 ## Pennsylvania Regions